falcosecurity/falco/examples/k8s_audit_config/README.md

 ## K8s 1.13 + Local Log File Instructions

-If you want to use a mix of AuditSink for remote audit events as well as a local audit log file, you can run enable-k8s-audit.sh with the "dynamic-log" argument e.g. `bash ./enable-k8s-audit.sh <variant> dynamic+log`.
+If you want to use a mix of AuditSink for remote audit events as well as a local audit log file, you can run enable-k8s-audit.sh with the "dynamic+log" argument e.g. `bash ./enable-k8s-audit.sh <variant> dynamic+log`.
 This will enable dynamic audit logs as well as a static audit log to a local file.
 Its output looks like this:

 ```
 ***Copying apiserver config patch script to apiserver...